Day 1 - Session One - Where Are We Now?

-Day One of the conference started off with a panel discussion with John McGuire, Lawyer Robert De Rooy and Professor Camilla Baasch Andersen talking about the current complexities surrounding contract law.
+Day One of the conference started off with a panel discussion with John McGuire, Lawyer Robert De Rooy and Professor Camilla Baasch Andersen entitled 'Where Are We Now?'
+The session discusses the current complexities surrounding contract law.
 As explained by Robert De Rooy, contracts are necessarily complex in some cases but for many other cases, such as for employees and even families, they are unnecessarily complex.
 As such, visual contracting would help everyday individuals better understand what is expected of them.

 The picture on the right forms part of an employment contract designed by Robert De Rooy highlighting how visualisation helps employees better understand their obligations.
 The photo shows how much fruit is expected from a fruit picker as part of their employment.
 Robert De Rooy's employment contract also visualises employees other duties and entitlements.
 One issue Robert mentioned was that employees were unaware that they had particular duties or that they were unaware they had to inform their employer when they were taking leave.
 This was due to both cultural and language barriers which prevented the employees from fully grasping their obligations.
 Visualised contracts seek to cut through these barriers and show what every individual understands: actions and emotion.